 Location and General Description

-This small mangrove ecoregion is located at where the Piura River enters the Pacific Ocean and creates a small estuary, along the coast of Peru.
+This small mangrove ecoregion is located where the Piura River enters the Pacific Ocean and creates a small estuary along the coast of Peru.
 The climate is described as semi-arid and tropical dry but highly variable from one year to the next.
-Average annual temperature is about 24°C, with a minimum of 18°C and a maximum of 31°C. The annual rainfall is low averaging about 100 millimeters (mm) or less but in El Nino years it can be 60 times as high.
+Average annual temperature is about 24°C, with a minimum of 18°C and a maximum of 31°C. The annual rainfall is low, averaging about 100 millimeters (mm) or less, but in El Nino years it can be 60 times as high.

 Avicennia germinans is the dominant mangrove vegetation that grows in this ecoregion.
 Stands of Avicennia sp. form narrow fringes along the river and marshes in this ecoregion.
 This mangrove vegetation is short and may reach 20 centimeters (cm) in diameter.
 Laguncuria racemosa is also found in this ecoregion.
 The surrounding habitats do not follow strict bounds as border mixing allows common Sechura Desert species to mix including Parkinsonia aculeata and Alternanthera peruviana while coastal dunes maybe stabilized by Distichlis spicata and Cryptocarpus pyriformis.